To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Maintaining Your Dog’s Dental Health

 Regular dental care is essential to prevent gum disease and other dental problems dogs can develop over their lifetimes.
 Brushing your dog’s teeth and giving him dental chews regularly can go a long way in controlling bacteria and tartar buildup in your pup’s mouth.
 And most vets recommend professional dental cleaning once a year.
-It’s also helpful to know the signs of common dental problems your dog may experience, including gum disease and tooth infections, so you can get prompt vet care for your pup before problems worsen.Tagged With: Dental
+It’s also helpful to know the signs of common dental problems your dog may experience, including gum disease, tooth infections, and teeth grinding, so you can get prompt vet care for your pup before problems worsen.Tagged With: Dental